A Generative Approach to Quasi-Random Sampling from Copulas via Space-Filling Designs: Real Data Analysis

 To assess the model fit, we use the empirical Cram\'er-von Mises type test statistic \citep{remillard2009} to compare the equality of two empirical copulas.
 This statistic is defined as

 where $C_{n}(\boldsymbol{u})$ and $C_{N}(\boldsymbol{u})$ denote empirical copulas, as defined in (\ref{11}), derived from the $n$ samples generated from the fitted dependence model and the $N$ pseudo-observations corresponding to the training data, respectively.
 The evaluation of $S_{N, n}$ can be seen in \cite{remillard2009}.
 For each portfolio, we generate $B=20$ instances of $S_{N, n}$ using $n=1000$ quasi-random samples from the fitted model and $N=5287$ pseudo-observations.

 The boxplots in Figure \ref{figr1} show the distribution of $S_{N, n}$ for each portfolio.
-It is evident that the distribution of $S_{N, n}$ from the proposed method is more concentrated around zero compared to CDM method and GMMN method.
+It is clear that, for the case $k=d$, the distribution of $S_{N,n}$ obtained by the proposed method is more concentrated around zero compared with both the CDM method and the GMMN method.
+Furthermore, for scenarios where $k < d$, we observe persistent advantages of the proposed method.
+For example, for $d=10$, the proposed method with $k=3$ and $k=5$ still exhibits clear superiority over the CDM method.
+Relative to the GMMN method, while the proposed method with $k=3$ shows slightly inferior performance, it achieves comparable results at $k=5$, and demonstrates a notable advantage over the GMMN method when $k=10$.
+For $d=20$ and $d=200$, analogous patterns further confirm the scalability and robustness of the proposed method.

 Next, we investigate the variance reduction achieved by our GANs estimators, $\hat{\mu}_{n}^{\rm{Q}}$, compared to QMC estimators using CDM and GMMN.
 For CDM and GMMN, we generate quasi-random samples using randomized Sobol sequences on $U[0,1]^k$.
 In contrast, for GANs, we employ two quasi-random sampling methods on $U[0,1]^k$: randomized Sobol sequences and randomized OA-based LHD.
 Our application focuses on estimating the expected shortfall, $\mu = \text{ES}_{0.99}(S)$, for the portfolio sum $S = \sum_{j=1}^d X_j$.